rptcloud/azure_terraform/terraform_advanced/15-tfc-teams-governance.md

 Terraform Cloud includes Teams and permissions that are set at the organization and workspace level.
 In this challenge, you will create teams in your TFC organization, add users, and assign teams permissions to workspaces.

-You will need to start a free trial of the Teams and Governance tier of TFC.
-The trial is good for 30 days, after which your organization will revert to the Free tier.
+You will need to upgrade to the Standard tier of TFC, which requires an HCP account.
+It comes with $50 in free credit.
+You can sign up for an HCP account [here](https://portal.cloud.hashicorp.com/signup).

 ## Tasks